IgorKrupenja/buerokratt-mcp/README.md

 Planned:

+- [ ] **Cursor known issue**: Sometimes Cursor reports "Failed to open SSE stream: Conflict" errors.
+This does not actually affect the usage of the MCP server.
 - [ ] Add support for more modules.
 - [ ] Add OAuth2 support for authentication.
 - [ ] Cache rules in memory if needed.
 Check with `measure-load-time` script.
 But this should be very fast with Bun.